3 Days in Tokyo:

 Dawn Avatar Robot Café

-Ory Laboratory is on a mission to enable humans to participate more fully in society.
-Along with a line of tech products, in 2021, it opened The Dawn Avatar Robot Café, where staff can work from their homes or hospitals by controlling a team of avatar robots (dawn2021.orylab.com).
+Ory Laboratory is on a mission to enable people to participate more fully in society.
+Along with a line of tech products, it opened The Dawn Avatar Robot Café, where staff can work from their homes or hospitals by controlling a team of avatar robots (dawn2021.orylab.com).
 Reserve in advance to sit in the OriHime Diner area where a robot will serve you from an extensive savory and sweet menu.
 There’s also a more casual bar counter and robot barista service for your coffee fix.

 Landmarks of Asakusa

-Begin at Sensoji Temple, the oldest temple in Tokyo, which draws Buddhists and tourists, who all must navigate a long approach of souvenir shops to reach the Thunder Gate entry (senso-ji.jp).
+Begin at Sensō-ji Temple, the oldest temple in Tokyo, which draws Buddhists and tourists, who all must navigate a long approach of souvenir shops to reach the Thunder Gate entry (senso-ji.jp).
 Move on to a modern marvel, Tokyo’s 2,000-foot-tall Skytree (tokyo-skytree.jp) and its two observation decks.

 Inshotei